 Kami Kim, M.D.

-- Professor of Internal Medicine, Division of Infectious Diseases and International Medicine, Morsani College of Medicine, University of South Florida, Tampa, Florida (2017-Present).
+- Professor of Internal Medicine and Director, Division of Infectious Diseases and International Medicine, Morsani College of Medicine, University of South Florida, Tampa, Florida (2017-Present).

 - Professor of Medicine, Immunology/Microbiology and Pathology, Albert Einstein College of Medicine, Bronx, New York (2002-2017)